Lukee563/Consumer-Boycott-Experiment/EDA/eda.md

--   Are individuals willing to buy from a more expensive seller if the seller is considered ethical compared to an unethical seller offering the same good at a cheaper price.
+-   Are individuals willing to buy from a more expensive seller if the seller is considered ethical compared to an unethical seller offering the same good at a cheaper price?

--   Do individuals respond to the injuctive norm (a social standard that dictates what people believe others approve of or expect them to do).
+-   Do individuals respond to the injuctive norm (a social standard that dictates what people believe others approve of or expect them to do)?

 ## Analysis Objective: